antarctica/ops-data-store/README.md

 - recording when and by who rows in controlled datasets are changed
   - using the `set_updated_at` and `set_updated_by` custom functions

+#### Database schemas

+All extensions, extension support views, custom functions/types and other shared objects are stored in the default `public` schema.

+[Datasets](#datasets) are stored in schemas based on how they are controlled.
+See the [Datasets](#datasets) section for more information.

 #### Database permissions

 Database permissions form part of the Data Store's [Permissions](#permissions) system - specifically to control who